Integral humanism (Hindu nationalism): Advaita Vedanta

-Upadhyaya was of the opinion that Integral Humanism followed the tradition of advaita developed by Adi Sankara.
+Upadhyaya was of the opinion that Integral Humanism followed the tradition of Advaita developed by Adi Shankara.
 Nondualism represented the unifying principle of every object in the universe, and of which humankind was a part.
 This, claimed Upadhyaya, was the essence and contribution of Indian culture.

 Mahatma Gandhi

 Integral humanism is almost an exact paraphrase of Mahatma Gandhi's vision of a future India.
-Both seek a distinctive path for India, both reject the materialism of socialism and capitalism alike, both reject the individualism of modern society in favor of a holistic, varna-dharma based community, both insist upon an infusion of religious and moral values in politics, and both seek a culturally authentic mode of modernization that preserves Hindu values.
+Both seek a distinctive path for India, both reject the materialism of socialism and capitalism alike, both reject the individualism of modern society in favour of a holistic, varna-dharma based community, both insist upon an infusion of religious and moral values in politics, and both seek a culturally authentic mode of modernisation that preserves Hindu values.

-Integral humanism contains visions organized around two themes: morality in politics and swadeshi, and small-scale industrialization in economies, all Gandhian in their general thematic but distinctly Hindu nationalist.
+Integral humanism contains visions organised around two themes: morality in politics and swadeshi, and small-scale industrialisation in economies, all Gandhian in their general thematic but distinctly Hindu nationalist.
 These notions revolve around the basic themes of harmony, primacy of cultural-national values, and discipline.

 Contrast with Nehruvian economic policies

-Upadhyaya rejects Nehruvian economic policies and industrialization on the grounds that they were borrowed uncritically from the West, in disregard of the cultural and spiritual heritage of the country.
-There is a need, according to Upadhyaya, to strike a balance between the Indian and Western thinking in view of the dynamic nature of the society and the cultural heritage of the country.
-The Nehruvian model of economic development, emphasizing the increase of material wealth through rapid industrialization, promoted consumerism in Indian society.
+Upadhyaya rejects Nehruvian economic policies and industrialisation on the grounds that they were borrowed uncritically from the West, in disregard of the cultural and spiritual heritage of the country.
+There is a need, according to Upadhyaya, to strike a balance between Indian and Western thinking in light of the dynamic nature of Indian society and the cultural heritage of the country.
+The Nehruvian model of economic development, emphasising the increase of material wealth through rapid industrialisation, promoted consumerism in Indian society.
 Not only has this ideology of development created social disparities and regional imbalances in economic growth, but it has failed to alleviate poverty in the country.
 The philosophy of integral humanism, like Gandhism, opposes unbridled consumerism, since such an ideology is alien to Indian culture.
 This traditional culture stresses putting guardrails on one's desires and advocates spiritual contentment rather than ruthless pursuit of material wealth.